Humphries-Lab/Lab-Manual/content/principles.md

 shared code in this best of all possible worlds.
 And that we will do everything in our power to help to do so, if necessary.

+If we have data to openly share, one obvious option is [Nottingham's Research Data Management Repository] (https://rdmc.nottingham.ac.uk/)

 ## Who works on what